All Characters

 • Coriis VandahlHalvard secretly pays Coriis Vandahl to keep House Vandahl's dormant claim on Highbridge dormant.

 This world ships in Valenfeld.
-Play the game →
+Wishlist on Steam →

 Halvard Crane — Valenfeld — Valenfeld